-One other recurring theme throughout the book is the transition from traditional adverting to the digital realm.
-Iezzi made a good point by saying that agencies that are reluctant to change with the times have become obsolete, and are no longer dominant in today’s advertising landscape.
+Another recurring theme throughout the book is the transition from traditional adverting to advertising on the web.
+Iezzi made valid points that agencies have been reluctant to change and are no longer dominant in today’s advertising landscape.
 The industry is sprawling with smaller agencies and digital production companies that are just as capable as larger agencies to do quality work for their clients.
-A lot of these up-and-coming companies are focusing more on advertising in the digital space, and two digitally focused campaigns that come to mind were Burger King’s Subservient Chicken video and BMW’s groundbreaking BMW films campaign.
-Both are great examples from the book that not only highlight the effectiveness of brand engagement in the digital realm, but exemplify the type of work that copywriters are doing today.
+A lot of boutique agencies quickly adapted to advertising in the digital space.
+Two notable digital campaigns from the book were Burger King’s Subservient Chicken created for the Miami-based advertising firm Crispin Porter + Bogusky (CP+B) by The Barbarian Group.
+The other was the groundbreaking BMW films “The Hire” video series from Fallon Worldwide.
+Both examples highlight the effectiveness of branded content and set the foundation for advertising in the digital space.

 An overarching theme in Iezzi’s book is a growing trend toward a more collaborative environment in advertising.
 Creative is not in charge of ideas.
 Art is not left to the artists.
 Advertising is not siloed.
 Iezzi and pros in her book emphasized the importance of sharing ideas and fostering an open culture in an agency setting.